 She stands out in Copenhaguen, Denmark, at Himmelstorm Festival and VendersKulturCentret, together with Yolanda Almodóvar Quartet and in a duo with the circus artist Villads Bugge Bang, performing an original piece that plays with flamenco dance, body percussion, circus and physical theatre.

 Recently, she has performed at the renoknw sevillian tablao Los Gallos.
-Currently she lives in Málaga, but travels to give performances, conferences; and deliver intensive courses and workshops in the UK; France, Norway and Denmark.
+Currently she lives in Seville performing in the tablaos of the city, but travels to give performances, conferences; and deliver intensive courses and workshops in the UK; France, Norway and Denmark.

 "... she is the imperious, dancing focal point, her steps beating furious, intricate tattoos under a long train that she swishes, lifts and manoeuvres with marvellous dexterity and no little significance. ..." - The Herald newspaper.
 11th August 2016.